How does matched betting work? Find out with this matched betting guide.

 At the bookmakers, change the Settings from fractional odds to decimal odds.
 This makes it easier to compare bookie and exchange odds.

 Step 4: Place your qualifying bet

-The first bet you need to place is called a ‘qualifying bet’.
+The first bet you need to place is a ‘qualifying bet’.
 This qualifies you for a free bet.

 - a).
-Check the minimum odds requirement for your bookie back bet.
+Check the minimum odds needed for your bookie back bet.

 - b).
 Navigate to the correct betting market at the bookie and the exchange – in this case, the Match Odds market.

 - c).
 Place a £10 bet on England to beat Germany at odds of 6/4 (2.50) at the bookmaker.
 This is your back bet.

 Step 5: Calculate qualifying bet lay stake

-Your back bet needs to be matched with an opposing lay bet.
+Your back bet needs to get matched with an opposing lay bet.